-Now that you removed rust, you need to clean the fence to make sure there is no debris left.
+Now that you removed all the rust possible, you need to clean the fence to make sure there is no debris left.

-You can wash the fence with mineral spirits, as those will remove anything that might stick to your iron fence.
+You can wash the fence with mineral spirits, as those will remove any stubborn paint that might be sticking to your iron fence.

 Step 4.
 Rinse with water

-And, of course, after spraying mineral spirits and cleaning the face, it is best to rinse the fence with water.
+And, of course, after spraying mineral spirits and cleaning, it is best to rinse the fence with water.

 Make sure you remove the substance entirely, as it can have a direct impact on how the paint adheres to your iron fence railing.

 Once you have washed the iron railings, use a dry towel to remove as much moisture as possible.

 This will ensure better surface for primer and paint to adhere.